 Cauda equina syndrome

 Cauda equina syndrome is a medically emergency and occurs when a large collection of nerves in the lower back suddenly become compressed.
-This may cause low back pain but not always.
+This may cause low back pain.
 Cauda equina syndrome may be due to a large lumbar disc herniation, surgery, trauma, fracture, hematoma or a tumour.
-Sydney Spine & Sports Centre (S3C) is a low back pain centre of excellence.
-We provide you with all the information you need to become low back pain free.

 Lumbar spinal stenosis

 Lumbar spinal stenosis can be the source of persistent and chronic low back pain.
 Lumbar stenosis describes a reduction in the size of the passageway that houses the spine or the spinal nerves in the vertebral column.
 Compression of neural tissue in the low back leads to low back pain and discomfort.

 Lumbar bone spurs can become a source of low back pain.
 The formation of bone spurs is typical with the normal aging process.
 Persistent stress placed on the spinal joints leads to bone spur development that can eventually protrude into delicate soft tissues or neural tissue and cause pain.